substratusai/kubeai/docs/papers/llm-load-balancing-at-scale.md

 When using this strategy, KubeAI will:

 1. Inspect the incoming request body.
-2. Extract a prefix of up to a configured length.
-    * NOTE: For chat completion requests - the first user message is used.
+2. Extract a prefix of up to a configured length (for chat completion requests the first user message is used).
 3. Hash the extracted prefix.
-4. Lookup the vLLM replica that has a hash value closest to the hash value of the request (unidirectional).
+4. Lookup the vLLM replica according to the CHWBL algorithm.
-    * NOTE: The next closest replica is considered if the current replica is serving too many requests.

 ## Performance results